feldmuesle/triangles-react/README.md

-# triangles2
+# triangles-react
-little exercise determining type of triangles
+little exercise determining type of triangles using react